larkintuckerllc/aws-architect-associate/2/2.4/rds/README.md

 Amazon RDS creates a storage volume snapshot of your DB instance, backing up the entire DB instance and not just individual databases.
 You can create a DB instance by restoring from this DB snapshot.
 When you restore the DB instance, you provide the name of the DB snapshot to restore from, and then provide a name for the new DB instance that is created from the restore.
 You can't restore from a DB snapshot to an existing DB instance; a new DB instance is created when you restore.

 -AWS-[Restoring from a DB Snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_RestoreFromSnapshot.html)

+### Misc

+Instance class scaling requires downtime.

+Disk scaling does not; first scaling takes a bit of effort.
+Cannot scale more than 1 per 6 hours.

 ## Exercises